-Having a master bedroom on the first floor is ideal for aging in place—being able to remain comfortably in your home without having to deal with stairs.
+- Your Future Needs: Your needs may change in the future.
+Having a primary bedroom on the first floor is ideal for aging in place and being able to remain comfortably in your home without having to constantly go up and down the stairs.
 It allows you easy and safe access to the rooms you’ll use every day (kitchen, family room, laundry, garage).
-If you’re considering a home that you plan to remain in as you mature, a first-floor master bedroom or suite is definitely something you should be considering.
+If you’re considering a home that you plan to remain in as you mature, a first-floor primary bedroom or suite is something you should be considering.

 - You May Simply Prefer a One-level Plan: If you’re looking to downsize somewhat, you may simply prefer a home with less square footage.
-You may not want to heat, cool, and maintain two levels.
+You may not want or need to heat, cool, and maintain two levels.

 Choosing the Best of Both Worlds